rham0917/MuCuteClient/README.md

 - **Distribute, redistribute, or sell** modified versions of the client in any form.
 - Use the **MuCuteClient** name in a way that implies an **official association** on websites, Discord servers, or other platforms.
 - Claim **ownership** of the project in any public or private setting.

 ### ⚠️ Compliance:
 Failure to follow these terms may result in content removal or enforcement of our rights.
+We do not tolerate any attempt to evade this warning.

 Thank you for respecting these guidelines and supporting **MuCuteClient**!